-Humans, along with all other birds and mammals are endotherms which means that they animals that actively maintain a stable body temperature by generating heat.
+Humans, along with all other birds and mammals, are endotherms, which means that they are animals that actively maintain a stable body temperature by generating heat.
 Maintaining a stable internal temperature is a key aspect of homeostasis for endotherms and involves several different methods of thermoregulation, or the regulation of internal body temperature.

 The human body has an internal thermostat located in the hypothalamus, which is the part of the brain that tells the body what it needs to do to survive and reproduce.
 If the hypothalamus receives too many signals that the body is cold, it activates several heat generating and conserving mechanisms.
 However, if the hypothalamus receives too many signals that the body is hot, it activates several cooling mechanisms instead.

 Clothing is a human invention originally designed to help homeostasis.